Published on September 20, 2024 at 12 p.m. by G. Allan Taylor

 “Above all, this complex is a place for community.
 Obviously, students will use the equipment, but they'll have the opportunity to run into each other, to encourage one another, and to study for an exam between an intramural game.
 This is going to be a real hub in the West Campus area.”

 Senior U.S. District Court Judge Karon O. Bowdre (inactive), chair of the Samford University Board of Trustees, recalled how nearly two years ago Taylor and trustees began shaping a vision to enrich campus life.
-That master plan, known as Samford Horizons, includes a reimagined dining experience, four new residence halls scheduled to open in 2025, a 550-space parking deck, and today’s debut of the high-end recreation facility, which coincided with Samford’s annual Family Weekend.
+That master plan, known as Samford Horizons, includes a reimagined dining experience, four new residence halls scheduled to open in 2025, a 550-space parking deck, and today’s debut of the high-end recreation facility, which coincides with Samford’s annual Family Weekend.

 “I am delighted that so many students are here to share in this celebration,” Bowdre told the audience.
 “This is your day, and we are thrilled to be here with you.”